Merkel's conservatives quarrel over party's course

 The pro-immigration Greens jumped to 24 percent to become the second-strongest party, the poll showed.
 The AfD fell to 13 percent while the pro-business Free Democrats (FDP) and the party The Left both stood at 9 percent.

-The fragmentation of the political landscape in Germany means that only the CDU/CSU and the Greens would currently be able to form a ruling coalition consisting of two blocs if the government collapsed and fresh election would be called.

-Reporting by Michael Nienaber; Editing by Raissa Kasolowsky
+Reporting by Michael Nienaber; Editing by Raissa Kasolowsky and Emelia Sithole-Matarise